Planning Cabling Projects Improves Success and Safety

 Good planning ensures successful cable pulling and can increase efficiency while decreasing outlay of resources.
 Plans help you optimize your project design and installation while preventing damage to cable, which is costly.
 We have provided some step-by-step guidance and technical best practices to help you prepare for each cable project, large or small.

-Sheri Dahlke serves as technical director for Polywater®, where she provides strategic leadership in product development and technical service.
+Sheri Dahlke serves as Vice President of Research & Development for Polywater®, where she provides strategic leadership in product development and technical service.
 Her career spans more than 30 years with Polywater, during which she has led industry efforts in research and development, global regulatory requirements, and new product development particularly in adhesives, cleaners and lubricants used in the communications and electrical industries.

 Have any questions?